ultraflame4/McRScaffolder/README.md

 ## Usage & Explainations

+Install with : `npm install mcrscaffolder`.

+Execute `npx mcrs --help` to see help options.

 ### Main menu options

 After you first create a new project or open an existing one,<br>